Longtime Chicago council member charged in federal probe

 Burke joins a long list of Chicago lawmakers charged criminally, including ex-Gov. Rod Blagojevich, who is serving a 14-year prison term for corruption.

-Burke said after November raids he was sure agents wouldn't find anything "amiss."
+Burke said after November raids he was sure agents wouldn't anything "amiss."

 Burke's law firm, Klafter & Burke, specializing in property-tax appeals and its former clients included Trump's luxury tower in downtown Chicago.
 The Chicago-Sun Times reported in 2016 that the law firm saved building enterprise $14 million by appealing property tax bills over seven years.